iamuzor/tympahealth-exercise/README.md

-# Device Management (Tympahealth Technical Challenge)
+# Device Management (Technical Challenge - Tympahealth)

 A service for managing devices.
 Built in PHP using the Slim Framework.